About me

 Interests

-My research has focused on the fields of embedded systems, autonomous networks, fault tolerance, and wireless sensor networks.
+My professional work and academic research has focused on the fields of embedded systems, autonomous networks, fault tolerance, and wireless sensor networks.
 I am interested in connecting sensors and actuators over wireless networks and investigating how we can optimize their interactions: make them more power-efficient, adaptive, and reliable.
 Those properties are key requirements for driving the Internet of Things and making it a ubiquitous part of our future.

 Work